reliverse/cli/README.md

 #### Classical Method

-To contribute to **Reliverse CLI**, you can clone the repository and install the dependencies:
+To contribute to **@reliverse/cli**, you can clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/reliverse/cli.git